marsgpl/telegram-clustering/README.md

         deb-packages.txt

     do not forget:
-        - lua make clean before zipping
+        - make clean before zipping
-        - add -s option to libs/logic/tgnews?
-        - uncomment result encoding to json